-Essentially all these tours visit the exact same places, though will do so in a different order so that there is minimal overlap.
+Essentially all these tours visit the exact same places, though will do so in a different order so that there is minimal overlap and not too many excited travelers swimming around.
 They all visit the same bays which I will explain further below and they also included a cooked lunch and drinks.

 My Experience With Oxygen Tours

 So if you read above, I, unfortunately, didn’t get too much choice when it came to who I was to book my Koh Tao snorkeling tour with.
 It just so happened that the hostel we booked our tour through was with Oxygen Tours.
-Oxygen Tours and We Travel Snorkeling Adventures operate the two most popular tours on the island.
+Oxygen Tours and We Travel Snorkeling Adventures are the two most popular companies on the island to book with.

 Personally, we ended up paying $20.00 for our snorkeling tour.
 This is because you will find prices are cheaper when you are physically on the island versus what you can find online.
-Also, we did this quite a few years ago (2016) so they have gone up through the years.
+Though by doing this you risk that they may become all booked out, especially in the high season.

 Arriving With Oxygen Tours

 As we wandered down the hillside to the Oxygen Tours office it was pretty easy to spot.
-A large pile of tourists chilling along the roadside at the painful hour of 8.30am.
-At least it’s painful when you are on holiday.
+A large pile of tourists chilled along the roadside at the painful hour of 8.30am.
+At least it’s painfully early when you are on holiday.

 Unfortunately, this wasn’t the small number of tourists I was used to doing tours with.
 Instead, there were are 30 other travelers we would be sharing one decent-sized boat with and unfortunately just one toilet.